Joint Mechanical Engineering

 J M ENGR 4820 HVAC Analysis and Design II: 3 semester hours

-Prerequisites: Senior standing.
+Prerequisites: Mechanical Engineering major.
 Energy calculations to estimate the quantity of energy needed to heat and cool building structures.
 Fundamentals of incompressible flow, basics of centrifugal pump performance, and design procedures for water piping systems.
 Space air diffuser design to assure that temperatures, humidities, and air velocities within occupied spaces are acceptable.
 Air duct design and fan analysis for optimally distributing air through building air duct systems.
 Performance analysis of refrigeration systems, including the effects of pressure losses and heat transfer.
 Direct contact heat and mass transfer.

 J M ENGR 4900 Engineering Project Management: 3 semester hours

+Prerequisites: Electrical Engineering or Mechanical Engineering major.
 Basic fundamentals and advanced concepts of engineering project management applicable to projects and programs, both large and small.
 Project management skills, techniques, systems, software and application of management science principles will be covered and related to research, engineering, architectural, and construction projects from initial evaluations through approval, design, procurement, construction and startup.